andraugust/andraugust.github.io/soundcatcher-nrf.md

 Where `baseline_amplitude` is the output value of the mic in quiet conditions (I use `250`), and `trigger_delta` is the amplitude deviation that triggers a recording (I use `80`).

+This method of detection has its pros and its cons.
+On the pros side, it's incredibly simple to implement, it's fast, it's computationally cheap, and it doesn't consume much power.
+On the cons side, it's really dumb.
+If your neighbor mows their lawn you're going to record it.
+If a car drives by you're going to record it, etc.  A smarter solution would be to analyze the waveform more thoroughly and extract features that are more discriminative of bird sounds.
+For example, most birds chirp in the 3-8kHz range, which is above many unwanted acoustic sources.
+We could collect a window of samples, do a FFT on it and see if any coefficients associated with >3kHz are above a threshold, and if so then start recording.
+This on the TODO list.

 ## Transmitting

 Transmitting is done with the [RF24 library](https://github.com/nRF24/RF24).
 The idea is to open the file you want to transmit, load its bytes into a packet and send the packet.
 For example: